Zamia neurophyllidia: Reproduction

 Like all Zamias, Z. neurophyllidia is dioecious, with individual plants being male, with pollen cones, or female, with seed-bearing cones.
 Female cones (macrostrobili) are 13.2 to 20 cm long and 5.7 to 7.2 cm wide.
 They emerge covered in tan matted hair which matures into dark brown hairs over green to yellow-green megasporophylls.
 Seeds are 1.8 to 2.5 cm long and 0.9 to 1.5 cm wide.
 There are 110 to 220 seeds in a cone.
 The sarcotesta (seed coating) is bright red.
 Male cones (microstrobili) of the type variety had not been observed when Z. neurophyllidia was recharacterized by Taylor B. et al (2008).

-While fertilization has not been observed in Z. neurophyllidia, it is believed that it is pollinated by erotylid beetles.
-All other zamia species that have been studied in Panama are known to be pollinated by insects.
+Mutualism

+The beetle Pharaxonotha clarkorum is in an obligatory mutualistic relationship with Zamia neurophyllidia, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.